silviucpp/elocaltime/README.md

 when you are converting a datetime from one timezone to another, there are potentially two different results if the conversion happens to land on in a timezone that's in the middle of a Daylight Saving conversion.

-By default disambiguation is disabled, and `elocaltime` will just guess as to it's best choice.
+By default, disambiguation is disabled, and `elocaltime` will just guess as to it's best choice.
 But if you so desire, you can make sure elocaltime does both conversions, and returns both.

 You can change this behaviour using the parameter: